No AI in humor: R2-D2 walks into a bar, doesn’t get the joke

 Rayz has spent 15 years trying to get computers to understand humor, and at times the results were, well, laughable.
 She recalled a time she gave the computer two different groups of sentences.
 Some were jokes.
 Some were not.
 The computer classified something as a joke that people thought wasn’t a joke.
 When Rayz asked the computer why it thought it was a joke, its answer made sense technically.
 But the material still wasn’t funny, nor memorable, she said.

 IBM has created artificial intelligence that beat opponents in chess and “Jeopardy!”
-Its latest attempt, Project Debater, is more difficult because it is based on language and aims to win structured arguments with people, said principal investigator Noam Slonim, a former comedy writer for an Israeli version of “Saturday Night Live.”
+Its latest attempt, Project Debater , is more difficult because it is based on language and aims to win structured arguments with people, said principal investigator Noam Slonim, a former comedy writer for an Israeli version “Saturday Night Live.”

 Slonim put humor into the programming, figuring that an occasional one-liner could help in a debate.
 But it backfired during initial tests when the system made jokes at the wrong time or in the wrong way.
 Now, Project Debater is limited to one attempt at humor per debate, and that humor is often self-effacing.